-Dr. NASSANGA Goretti Linda is a Professor at the Journalism & Communication Department, Makerere University and was the first Head of the Department.
+Prof. NASSANGA Goretti Linda is a Professor at the Journalism & Communication Department, Makerere University and was the first Head of the Department.
 She has had a long experience in the media, starting off as a journalist in 1980, moved into training in 1992 and is currently a lecturer and researcher.
 Her areas of expertise & research include: development communication; women & media; community media; environment/climate communication; media ethics, policy & regulation; global communication; population & health communication; new media and ICT; and peace journalism.
 She has carried out research in several areas relating to the media and has been a consultant to national, regional and international projects.
 She has published in international and local journals and has edited a book on media and globalization in the East Africa region.

 Wilson Akiiki Kaija is an Assistant Lecturer in the Department of Journalism and Communication, Makerere University.
 He has previously worked as a Senior Journalism Trainer and Mentor for the BBC Media Action; and directed programming at Kyoga Veritas Radio in Soroti.
 He is a hands-on journalist with specific interest in online journalism.
 He also has interest in media policy and regulation; public affairs; media audience perspectives; electronic media production and programming; and New Media.
 He holds a B. Mass Communication from Makerere University and an MA Communication Studies from the University of Leeds, UK.